BTS Helps The World Feel A Little Smaller — & We Need It More Than Ever

 BTS has a record-breaking handful of Billboard chart-topping albums, a historic place (or two) on the U.S. charts, and most recently a 2021 Grammy nomination, but the unique connection with their audience out-values any accolade.
 These are the stats you don’t often hear about: A voluntary census of the BTS fandom (called ARMY) conducted by a research team during the summer of 2020 was translated into 46 different languages.
 This year, the septet launched the educational series “Learn Korean With BTS,” which has drawn more than 2 million viewers from 200 countries.
 The band closed this year’s American Music Awards with a performance in Korean streamed from South Korea.
 Every step forward that the members of BTS take isn’t a step beyond the crowd, pulling ahead while leaving others behind.
 Like the Earth’s gravitational pull, their steps forward bring everyone around them even closer to each other.
 With every barrier they break, they reinforce the bridges they’ve built.
 BTS doesn't just top charts — they move culture, and make the world feel a little smaller.

-With BTS’ newest album, BE, the group reaches out and pulls the world even closer.
+With BTS’ newest album, BE (Deluxe Edition), the group reaches out and pulls the world even closer.
 BE is so imbued with each member’s unique spirit, in both its tangible appearance and the music inside it, that those who listen to it can feel even more connected to the septet, no matter the distance.
 “To the one who watches over me, who is currently reading these words — to you do I desire to send my greatest love and thanks,” Leader RM wrote in BE’s acknowledgments.
 “In the hopes that these sounds pass over boundaries and gaps.
 That they’d pass over person and person.
 That they’d pass over ‘Bangtan’ and ‘ARMY’ and get through to you.”

 Advertisement

 Before the global pandemic threw the world into uncertainty and turmoil, BTS had just released Map Of The Soul: 7 on February 21, with plans to bring even more fans into their orbit during a world stadium tour.
 “There’s nothing like seeing a full crowd in a sold-out stadium concert,” warm vocalist V told Refinery29 over email.
 Unfortunately, BTS had to cope with a new reality — one that didn’t involve huge venues packed with thousands of passionate fans.
 But instead of wallowing in disappointment, the group members decided to do what they do best: harness their feelings into something that has the potential to heal.
-Their fifth full-length can be called a “pandemic album,” but it’s also a diary.
+Their full-length can be called a “pandemic album,” but it’s also a diary.
 Its eight tracks (including English-language “Dynamite” and a spoken word “Skit”) are like delicate, worn pages chronicling each of the members’ thoughts, hopes, fears, and anxieties during this turbulent time — feelings that they know are very likely shared by those listening — and acknowledging that everyone grapples with hardship in their own way.

 “